Zila Khan: Early life and career

+Awards and recognition

 Zila Khan is regularly invited to perform at President and Prime Ministerial level receptions on multiple occasions by the Indian Government.
-She has performed for former President APJ Kalam, President Pratibha Patil and also for former Prime Minister Dr. Manmohan Singh, who presented her with the 'Roll of Honor'.
-She was awarded the Ghalib Award.
+She has performed for former President APJ Abdul Kalam, President Pratibha Patil and also for former Prime Minister Manmohan Singh, who presented her with the prestigious 'Roll of Honor'.

+She was also awarded the literary award named after the famous poet Ghalib called the Ghalib Award.

-Being a representative of Indian Heritage and Culture, Zila is one of the select artists who has featured in the Incredible India advertisement campaign for the Tourism Ministry of India.
-She regularly invited to go on delegations abroad with the Indian Government; and is also an official member of the organising committee of the Commonwealth Games.
+Being a representative of Indian heritage and culture, Zila is one of the select few artists who has been featured in the 'Incredible India' advertisement campaign for the Tourism Ministry of India.
+She is regularly invited to go on delegations abroad with the Indian Government; and is also an official member of the organizing committee of the Commonwealth Games.

 Zila Khan is a dedicated composer and has selected many songs from Sufi and contemporary poets.
 She was featured in the multi-producers episode of Coke Studio @ MTV Season 2.

 Music school

-UstadGah Foundation was established in 2008 by Zila Khan, its aim is to teach and groom under privileged children who are musically talented.
-The foundation provides students with scholarships and helps build a musical base, vision and capability to earn their livelihood through music, and showcase India's Culture and Heritage nationally and internationally.
+Ustadgah Foundation was established in 2008 by Zila Khan.
+Its aim is to teach and groom under-privileged children who are musically talented.
+The foundation provides students with scholarships and helps build a musical base, vision and capability to earn their livelihood through music, and showcase India's culture and heritage nationally and internationally.

 Personal life

-Zila Khan has a son Faizan Shaikh Khan.

-With Faizan's background and training first from his grandfather Ustad Vilayat Khan and then his mother Zila Khan, they have together created a music production called The Fez Project The project showcases Classical and Sufi music which is merged with more popular genres like Electronic, Acoustic, Flamenco etc. to promote, attract/involve and form a connect with the youth.
+Zila Khan and her husband Khalid Anwar Shaikh have a son Faizan Shaikh Khan who was 10 years old in 2002.
+Zila and Faizan roam the world together doing music concerts while simultaneously pursuing his academic studies.
+With Faizan's background and training first from his grandfather, Ustad Vilayat Khan, and then his mother Zila Khan, they have together created a music production called The Fez Project.
+The project showcases classical and Sufi music which is merged with more popular genres like electronic, acoustic, flamenco to promote, attract/involve and form a connection with the youth.
 They also tour through various universities to speak to young students about the project through lecture-demonstrations and concerts.
 It has currently been established as a digital property which aims to attract more of the youth to start listening to classical music.

 Faizan is the only grandchild of Ustad Vilayat Khan who has learned sitar and vocal music from him and has been under his guidance and lived with him for 12 years until Ustad Vilayat Khan died in 2004.